The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 The U.S. can also explore the possibility of establishing a mutual defense pact with the GCC.
 Such an arrangement would potentially face domestic political obstacles, as it would obligate the U.S. to rise to the defense of parties to the treaty in the event of an attack.
 But it would also send a clear message to Tehran that the U.S. considers Gulf security to be sacrosanct, and would force Iran to alter its calculus when it comes to meddling in its neighbors’ internal affairs and seeking to destabilize the region.
 Signaling to Iran that it will face a steep cost for provoking a confrontation with our Gulf allies would likely have a strong deterrent effect.

 The Trump administration should continue to cultivate improved ties and security coordination between the GCC and other key U.S. allies in the Middle East.
 President Trump has encouraged reconciliation between the GCC and Egypt, urged Saudi Arabia to expand ties with Iraq, and has promoted Saudi ties with Pakistan, as evidenced by the selection of former Pakistani army chief of staff Gen. Raheel Sharif as head of Saudi Arabia’s newly formed Islamic Military Alliance.
-President Trump should also seek to cultivate closer ties between the GCC and Israel, which both face the twin threats of Iranian and Sunni jihadist extremism.
-If these efforts take hold, the GCC’s efficacy in confronting Iran throughout the region will be greatly improved.
-U.S. security will be enhanced by the creation of a stronger regional alliance structure which can shoulder some of the U.S.’s burden in terms of providing regional security as well.
+President Trump should also continue to cultivate closer ties between the GCC and Israel, which both face the twin threats of Iranian and Sunni jihadist extremism, and also push for more unity within the GCC.
+Such a common purpose would advance the creation of the Middle East Strategic Alliance (MESA).
+Despite the recent Egyptian reluctance to join MESA, this architecture has the potential to become a force multiplier in efforts to combat Iran.

 The GCC’s trepidation over the Iran nuclear deal is largely a function of the perception among its leaders that they were left out of the P5+1 and EU-led negotiating process and their concerns over Iranian meddling were not properly taken into account.
 President Trump should seek to formulate an ongoing consultative process between the U.S. and the EU which brings the GCC states and Israel – the nations most threatened by Iran – into the fold.
-The GCC countries should be treated as key stakeholders in a U.S.-led effort to construct a comprehensive strategy to push back against Iran’s malign regional influence, both through sanctions and military means where applicable.
-Increasing the buy-in of our Gulf allies will eliminate the trust barrier that has arisen and ensure a unified approach to confronting the Iranian menace.
+The GCC countries should be treated as key stakeholders in a U.S.-led effort to secure a new, more comprehensive agreement with Iran in the aftermath of the U.S. withdrawal from the JCPOA.
+Increasing the buy-in of our Gulf allies will eliminate the trust barrier that arose during the Obama administration and ensure a unified approach to confronting the Iranian menace.

-The U.S. can further demonstrate its commitment to the GCC states by strictly enforcing the JCPOA, enforcing existing sanctions and imposing new ones targeting Iran’s malign regional activities not covered by the original nuclear deal.
+The U.S. can further demonstrate its commitment to the GCC states by working to amend U.N.
+Security Council Resolution 2231.
 Iran has advanced its illicit ballistic missile program and increased the flow of weaponry into the Syrian and Yemeni conflicts with impunity since the nuclear deal took effect, both of which pose direct threats to the GCC.
-President Trump should particularly call upon the U.N. to enforce its own arms embargo and prohibitions on Iran’s illicit ballistic missile program contained in U.N.
-Security Council Resolution 2231.
+With the international arms embargo on Iran and the restrictions on its ballistic missile program set to expire by October 18, 2020 and October 18, 2023, respectively, time is of the essence to develop consensus within the U.N.
+Security Council to permanently proscribe Iran’s arms exports and ballistic missile program.

 If the Trump administration’s outreach efforts to the GCC bear fruit, the U.S. will reap a more unified and professional GCC security apparatus firmly anchored in the West’s orbit.
 By reinvigorating the GCC’s coordination with other key Mideast partners, the U.S. will benefit from a coalition of allies dedicated to stability, countering extremism, projecting U.S. values, and frustrating Iran’s bid for regional domination.
 In short, refurbishing the U.S. alliance with the GCC States can serve as an essential pillar of a successful Mideast policy that reverses the growing chaos and instability that have afflicted the region in recent years, without the large-scale commitment of U.S. forces.